vindarel/lisp-journey/content/pythonVSlisp.md

 more cross-files macros.
 You edit blocks of code whitespace by whitespace.
 And in the end, your html may still not be valid…

+You might use Mako templates, but there's something you can't do.

 In CL, we can also use a Django-like templating engine, [Djula](https://github.com/mmontone/djula) templates (despite its modest number of stars, it is one of the most downloaded projects on Quicklisp).
+The Mako equivalent would be [Eco](https://github.com/eudoxia0/eco).
-We can alternatively just use plain old Lisp, for example with [Spinneret](https://github.com/ruricolist/spinneret/).
+However, we can alternatively just use plain old Lisp, for example with [Spinneret](https://github.com/ruricolist/spinneret/).
 As a consequence, we can factorize code as we always do (with spinneret functions or lisp macros).
 We manipulate code as we always do.
 It even warns on